AtlasGondal/export-all-urls/readme.txt

 == Changelog ==

+= 4.4 =
+* Added - additional verification for file removal to patch a security issue
+* Compatibility - tested with wordpress 6.0.1

 = 4.3 =
 * Added - overall security and stability improvements
 * Compatibility - tested with wordpress 5.9.2